hllj/agentic-ai/README.md

 ---

 **Ready to build the future of AI agents?** Start with [Module I](./docs/module-01-context-aware-llm/) and begin your journey into agentic AI! 🚀

+## TODO

+- Update placeholder for all nodes.
+- Update magic number in configuration.
+- Update for each workflow.
+- Setup context: ChromaDB, User Profile, Memory.